MODULAR

 Modular

-20 min. podcast, or even 30 sec. video.
-Our Studio is all about modular design, an interest, experimentation and innovation that goes beyond trends, and is more than a decade strong.
-We see modular as a integral part of our valuesystem for simplicity and are cutting edge in ‘greenful’ design - low-tech internet, low data footprint.
-Our unique philosophy is to not only ensure technical resilience, but also naturally and intentionally achieve human resilience for you as course/training coordinator and your teaching staff.
+We see modular design as an integral part of our value system, offering simplicity and cutting edge green design - low-tech internet, low data footprint.
+Our philosophy is not only to ensure technical resilience, but also to achieve human resilience for you as course/training coordinator and for your teaching staff intentionally.

-An essential challenge with modular approaches to a curriculum, is to still have the ‘high way’ of the learning clear to students (and to you as coordinator).
+An essential challenge with modular approaches to a curriculum is to ensure the overarching direction of the course is clear to students (and to you as coordinator).
 What is the main program?

 Key projects